The life sim revolution was supposed to happen this year but it completely evaporated

 Keep up to date with the most important stories and the best deals, as picked by the PC Gamer team.

-The only thing left this year to save us from life sim malaise is Paralives, launching into early access on December 8 after years of semi-public development.
+The only thing left to save us from life sim malaise is Paralives, launching into early access on December 8 sometime in 2026 after years of semi-public development.
 I've been anticipating its neat custom building tools and very stylized characters, and I do have some hope that it won't suffer from the same limited life activities as Inzoi.

 Paralives isn't one that I'm expecting to pull off an upset in the genre on its own though.
 It was always going to be the second punch in a one-two combo with Inzoi.
 Without having successfully bloodied EA's lip earlier in the year it sure looks like this ring has no winner left standing.